Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 They were living it up.

-You know, Sarah and a lady.
+You know, staring a lady.

-out of money.
-Luckily they had a plan.
-Once again it meant they were going to move, this
+Once again, it meant they were going to move this time to Monte Carlo

-time to Monte Carlo and they were going to make their living gambling.
+and they were going to make their living gambling.

 Oh my gosh.